-When getting started in 3d printing, you will be overwelmed with the amount of parameters that your Slicer has to offer.
-Some of them are of course more importante than others.
-There is no way around knowing how to fine tune the extruder temperature, movement speed, heated bed temperature, among tens of settings.
+When getting started in 3d printing, you will be overwhelmed with the number of parameters that your Slicer has to offer.
+Some of them are of course more important than others.
+There is no way around knowing how to fine-tune the extruder temperature, movement speed, heated bed temperature, among tens of settings.

 After you nailed your settings, you may be surprised that the output quality of your prints starts to deteriorate in subsequent prints, even when you are printing the same model.
 This may be caused by various reasons, but an unleveled bed stands out as a probable problem that is also easy to fix.
 How often should you level your 3D printer?

 You can get away with leveling the bed every 5-10 prints depending on how stable the bed is and how careful you are when removing the finished prints from the surface.
 In order to stay on the safe side, it is advisable to level the bed before a large print (15 hours or longer) to ensure that it doesn’t fail mid-print.
 Additionally, it is advisable to re-level the bed every time you change the bed or nozzle temperature.

 What is the importance of leveling a bed?

 A leveled print bed is essential for successful printing.
 The bed surface has to be leveled and have a consistent Z-Axis distance with the nozzle to ensure consistent printing quality.
 If not, print failure is a certainty.

 Irrespective of what filament you are using, your print will be affected by whether your bed is level or not.
 The other two factors that play an important part in print success are the first layer thickness and Z offset.

 The distance between the filament extrusion nozzle and the print bed has to be consistent for proper layer adhesion.
 Fortunately, all modern 3D printers have some kind of leveling routine, and some even have an auto-leveling feature.